Eligible chemistry, languages, mathematics and physics teachers can now apply for early-career payments.

 - annual leave

-- time between unfair dismissal and an employee being reinstated
+- time between unfair dismissal and being reinstated

 - temporary lay-offs

 You must not currently be subject to any:

 - formal performance measures as a result of continuous poor teaching standards

 Local authorities with uplift payments

 You will need to be teaching in an uplift area at the time you apply to be eligible for an uplift payment.

 All payments of £5,000 increase to £7,500 in an uplift payment area.

 All payments of £2,000 increase to £3,000 in an uplift payment area.